why do my blood sugars rise after a high protein meal?

 It might be predicted that the result of higher rates of hepatic gluconeogenesis will be an INCREASED requirement for protein in the diet.

-A lot of my early motivation in developing the Optimising Nutrition blog was to understand which foods provoked the least insulin response and how to more accurately calculate insulin dosing for people with diabetes to help Monica get off the blood glucose roller coaster.
+A lot of my initial motivation in developing the Optimising Nutrition blog was to understand which foods provoked the least insulin response and how to more accurately calculate insulin dosing for people with diabetes to help Monica get off the blood glucose roller coaster.

-Like Ted Naiman, I thought if we reduced the insulin load from our food (including minimising protein) we would have a pretty good chance of losing a lot of weight (just like someone with uncontrolled type 1 diabetes).
+Like Ted Naiman, I thought if we reduced the insulin load from our food (including minimising protein), we would have a pretty good chance of losing a lot of weight (just like someone with uncontrolled type 1 diabetes).

 I no longer think we need to restrict or avoid protein to manage insulin resistance.
 However, there’s no need to go to the other extreme and binge on protein if you are injecting insulin.

-Meanwhile actively aiming to minimise protein will make it harder to maintain lean muscle mass which is critical to glucose disposal and insulin sensitivity.
+Meanwhile, actively aiming to minimise protein will make it harder to maintain lean muscle mass, which is critical to glucose disposal and insulin sensitivity.

-If you see your blood sugar levels rise due to protein, it is likely due to inability to produce enough insulin rather than too much protein.
-If you are injecting insulin you may need to dose with more insulin to allow you to utilise the protein in your diet to build and repair your body.
+If you see your blood sugar levels rise due to protein, it is likely due to the inability to produce enough insulin rather than too much protein.
+If you are injecting insulin, you may need to dose with more insulin to allow you to utilise the protein in your diet to build and repair your body.